Lytix-Labs/notehound/README.md

 ## Architecture

-All requests are routed first thoughtt [server.py](https://github.com/lytix-labs/notehound/blob/master/Backend/server.py).
+All requests are routed first through [server.py](https://github.com/lytix-labs/notehound/blob/master/Backend/server.py).

 The processing jobs happen on the server itself (to keep things simple), so there is no external celery worker or message queue.